MY LATEST CRUSH

 It’s sort of like loving a restaurant for who hangs out there rather than just for the food.
 It’s a salon every night with interesting people writing, talking, and sharing new ideas.

-To be sure, there are other bi-directional note-taking apps out there and more are being developing.
+To be sure, there are other bi-directional note-taking apps out there and more are being developed.
 (I just found a new one today, Craft, which derailed my writing session as I spent way too much time watching Craft review videos.)
 I can’t help but keep one eye open for something better, but for right now, I’m putting all my marbles into Roam.

 To use Roam to its fullest, means taking notes, thinking, and writing all at the same time.